 While it’s possible to develop any mental health condition in later life, some are more common than others.

 Common symptoms include feeling sad, hopeless, guilty, tearful, worried or unable to enjoy things.
-Older people often have more physical symptoms, which can include sleep problems, loss of appetite, constipation, tiredness and loss of interest in sex.
 You can read more on our page about depression.

 Dementia is a decline in mental ability which affects memory, thinking, problem-solving, concentration and perception.

 While there isn’t a cure for dementia, there are treatments that can help people live well with it.
-There are also things you can do to reduce your risk of developing it.
+You can also do things to reduce your risk of developing it.
 Read our page on dementia to find out more.

 Drinking too much alcohol